pwa-builder/vscode-extension/README.md

 ![Picture](Readme-Files/logo128x128.PNG)
 #  PWA-Builder

+This extension allow you to use all the PWA-Builder site features locally.
+You'll be able to:
-This extension allow you create the necesaries images for manifest file, package the project as Appx file and execute an appx package.
+* Create all the needed images for the manifest file,
+* Package your project and execute it.

 ## Prerequisites

-You will need the following things properly installed on your computer.
+You will need the following things properly installed on your computer:

 * [Git](http://git-scm.com/)
 * [Node.js](http://nodejs.org/) (with NPM)